 - Paprika, and cayenne powder – if you like smokey flavors, then go for smoked paprika.

-How to Make Yum Yum Sauce?
+How Do You Make Yum Yum Sauce From Scratch?

 This is sooo simple!
 When I say it’s a 5-minute sauce, I mean it, it won’t take you more than 5 minutes to make.